connor-arnold-cyber/cybersecurity-portfolio/playbook/connection-security/concepts/tcp-ip.md

 ## Overview

-TCP/IP is the core suite of networking protocols that enables devices to communicate across local networks and the Internet.
-Rather than being a single protocol, TCP/IP is a collection of protocols that work together to move data reliably between devices.
+TCP/IP is the standard suite of networking protocols used for communication across local networks and the Internet.
+Rather than being a single protocol, TCP/IP is a collection of protocols that work together to move data between devices.
+It provides the foundation for nearly all modern network communication.

-The TCP/IP model consists of four layers:

-1. Application
-2. Transport
-3. Internet
-4. Network Access

-Each layer performs a specific function while communicating with the layers above and below it.

----

 ## Key Concepts

-- Protocol suite
-- Four-layer model
+- Four-layer TCP/IP model
+- Application layer
+- Transport layer
+- Internet layer
+- Network Access layer
 - Encapsulation
-- Decapsulation
-- IP addressing
 - Routing
-- End-to-end communication

----

 ## Why It Matters

-Nearly every cybersecurity task depends on TCP/IP.

-Understanding TCP/IP is essential for:

-- Network troubleshooting
-- Packet analysis
-- Port scanning
-- Firewall configuration
-- IDS/IPS monitoring
-- Incident response
-- Penetration testing

-Most attacks and defensive tools operate somewhere within the TCP/IP stack.

----
+Almost every cybersecurity tool and attack relies on TCP/IP.
+Whether you're analyzing packets, scanning ports, configuring firewalls, or investigating incidents, you'll be working with TCP/IP.

 ## Common Uses

-- Internet communication
-- Local Area Networks (LANs)
-- Remote administration
+- Web browsing
 - Email
-- Web browsing
 - File transfers
+- Remote administration
+- Network communication
-- DNS lookups
+- Internet connectivity

----

 ## Best Practices

-- Understand which protocols operate at each layer.
+- Understand the responsibility of each layer.
-- Know how data is encapsulated as it moves through the stack.
-- Learn which attacks target each layer.
+- Learn which protocols operate at each layer.
-- Use packet capture tools like Wireshark to observe TCP/IP in action.
+- Use packet captures to observe TCP/IP traffic.

----

-## Related Concepts

-- OSI Model
-- TCP vs UDP
-- Three-Way Handshake
-- IPv4 Addressing
-- ICMP
-- Ports and Port Numbers
+- Understand how data is encapsulated and routed.

----

 ## Related Labs & Projects

 - Wireshark Packet Analysis
+- Packet Capture Lab
-- Network Traffic Capture
+- Network Traffic Analysis
-- Port Scanning